novika-lang/novika/README.md

 "Euclidean distance between A and B:"
 [ [B.x - A.x] ** 2 + [B.y - A.y] ** 2 ] withInfixMath val sqrt echo "STDOUT: 250⏎"
 ```

+## Introduction

+> Novika [organizes](doc/BlockOrg.pdf) and evaluates forms.

+This branch is the most recent (10th) prototype implementation of Novika.

+Most notable features of Novika include:

+* It's weird, one of the weirdest languages you'd find.
+Brainfuck was a joke,
+  but Novika isn't.
+Novika seems simple to explain (speaking from personal
+  experience here), but in reality, it damn isn't.
+At the extremes, simplicity
+  comes at a cost.

+* Almost no syntax: Novika is tokenized, but there is not much syntax to talk
+  about.
+There is only one kind of syntax error, missing closing bracket.

+* Small amount of core *forms*: blocks, decimals (aka numbers), quotes (aka strings), booleans, and
+  a few more. *Block* is something you are going to see a lot in Novika.

+* Code is data, and data is code.
+Homoiconicity is a polluted term, but you knew
+  this would be coming in such kind of language didn't you? :)

+* As data, blocks can be arrays, or stacks with an insertion point, or dictionaries
+  (ordered hash maps mapping form to form), or anything in-between.
+Blocks also
+  hold continuations.
+Individual continuations are blocks as well.
+Each consists
+  of two sub-blocks: the stack block (a block used as a stack), and a code block
+  (the block whose contents is executed).
+See, blocks are everywhere.

+* Blocks are also objects in Self sense of the word, if you manage to capture them.
+  And at runtime, they may act as symbol tables for code in them.
+If seen as symbol
+  tables, blocks are lexical in terms of hierarchy, but dynamic in terms of scope
+  contents.
+In other words, the content of scopes does not get captured; instead,
+  their hierarchy does and is exactly the *block hierarchy*.

+* Runtime macros: you can access your caller and (literally) modify it so that it
+  executes what you want next.
+Or do something to its stack.
+After all, everything
+  is a block.

+* In spirit of Forth, it can rise in level quite quickly.
+You start with `swap`s
+  and `rot`s and `dup`s and `|to`s (read: cursor tos), and through `|slideRight`s
+  (cursor slide rights) and `ahead`s and smaller infixes like `each:` and `map:`
+  get to expressions like `1 to: 100 map: [ 1 + ] without: even? each: echo`, then
+  find yourself writing HTML `html [ h1 [ 'Hello World!' class: 'fg-red-300' ] ]`,
+  and finally arrive at translating words with Google Translate and exploring synonyms
+  for similarity with words already in the Novika dictionary using Wiktionary — and
+  writing code in Icelandic, Spanish, Chinese, or Ithkuil.
+Words can parse and/or
+  interpret all words that follow — they can contextualize what follows, through
+  parsing literally or changing state, and such contextualization may or may not
+  be deterministic.

+Yup.
+It's damn hard to even introduce.

 ## Stability and progress